Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Vehicle ownership averages 1.4 per dwelling in Charlestown.
-According to the 2021 Census, a high 27.4% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency across all routes averages 306 trips per day, equating to approximately 16 weekly trips per individual stop.
-The accompanying map illustrates the locations of the 100 nearest stops to the location's centrepoint.
+The service frequency across all routes averages 306 trips per day, equating to around 16 weekly trips per stop.
+A map accompanies this data, displaying the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport